christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 ## 1.0.0 General Info
 OS: Ubuntu 22.04 <br>
-python: 3.10
+python: 3.10 <br>
 "{i}" indicates specific directory paths for reference, where you need to install the following three repositories and other resources.
-These paths can be chosen at your discretion, use your own paths instead of {i} and ensure their utilization within the 'configuration_flags.txt' file to configure the settings(following section).
+These paths can be chosen at your discretion, use your own paths instead of {i} and ensure their utilization within the 'configuration_flags.txt' file to configure the settings(following section) <br>
 When running the scripts do not change the contained files within the directories involved because that could cause unwanted problems

 ## 1.0.1 Install vrg_crop_gen
-Follow the process at https://github.com/VIS4ROB-lab/vrg_crop_gen and install it in a specific folder {1} <br>
+Follow the process at https://github.com/VIS4ROB-lab/vrg_crop_gen and install it in a specific directory {1} <br>
 Warning!
 The vrglasses_csv that must be installed with vrg_crop_gen (in vrg_crop_gen documentation) must be placed inside the dedicated folder found within vrg_crop_gen or else the scripts will not work and manual changes must be done

 {1} = "/home/christos/Desktop/Gate/thesis/3d-reconstruction/programs/dataset-simulation-fixing"

 ## 1.0.2 Install colmap
-Follow the installation process at https://colmap.github.io/install.html and install it in a specific folder {2} <br>
+Follow the installation process at https://colmap.github.io/install.html and install it in a specific directory {2} <br>
 {2} = "/home/christos/Desktop/Gate/thesis/3d-reconstruction/programs"

 ## 1.0.3 Install slam-evaluation